 Consider which replacement filters are available in Canada as well.
 Some air purifiers are sold here but the replacement filters must be shipped from other countries.
 This can lead to extremely high shipping costs, so make sure to check it out before you make a decision.

 - Controls.
 The control panel allows you to change all of the available settings on your purifier.
 You’ll want to go with easy-to-use touch controls on a large top panel.
-Some purifiers have remote controls, which definitely helps you keep on top of your settings while you’re across the room.
+Some purifiers have remote controls, which help you keep on top of your settings while you’re across the room.

 - Sensors.
 Air purifiers have sensors to track certain things, like air quality and filter life.
 Some machines use these sensors to tell the machine when to turn off, increase the fan speed, and more.
 You should choose an air purifier with sensors for both filter life and air quality, as it will help you in the long run.

 - Ionizers.
 An ionizer is sometimes included with an air purifier.
 This feature helps neutralize pollutants and contaminants using static.
 Once these particles are affected by the ionizer, they stick to the nearest surface.
-Now, you can wipe them away – you can’t breathe them in.
+Now, you can wipe them away.
+Instead of breathing them in, you’ll be able to remove them from your environment.
 Users have different opinions on ionizers, but it’s a great feature to look for if you’re interested.

 - Sleep Mode.
 Sleep mode is a feature that, when activated, makes the purifier quieter and turns off all indicator and display lights.
 If you want the purifier to keep working when you’re sleeping, you should look for this option.
 You will sleep more peacefully when it’s activated.

 - Display Lock.
-Children and pets can sometimes change settings on touch controls.
+Children and pets can sometimes change the settings on touch controls.
 Not only do you have to readjust your settings, but it might be a while before you notice something is different.
+There are multiple safety concerns that can arise from unlocked controls, so make sure to consider a locking display or control panel for homes with kids and pets.
 A display lock can temporarily turn the control panel off, so you can’t change the settings until you unlock it.